 SPED 531 Assessment for Instruction in Special Education 3 Credits

-SPED 535 Instructional Practices for Students with Severe Disabilities 3 Credits
+SPED 536 Instruction and Transition for Autism and Severe Disabilities 3 Credits

-SPED 539 Instructional Practices for Students with Mild Disabilities 3 Credits
+SPED 539 Instructional Practices for Students with Disabilities 3 Credits

-This course will give students the opportunity to evaluate, select, develop and adapt instructional and assessment materials for children with disabilities.
-Using various case studies, students will have the opportunity to develop an Individualized Educational Program and synthesize assessment information to make appropriate instructional decisions.
+This course will give students the opportunity to evaluate, select, develop, and adapt instructional and assessment materials for individuals with mild to severe disabilities.
+Using various case studies, students will have the opportunity to develop an Individualized Education Program (IEP) and synthesize assessment information to make appropriate instructional decisions addressing learner characteristic and classifications.
+Curriculum planning, learning environments, modifications, and materials for diverse learner needs will be examined.
 Students will experience the collaborative process and develop their ability to function as part of an educational team.
 A field experience with children with disabilities will enable students to apply knowledge in a realistic classroom setting.

 Prerequisite(s): SPED 512.